livechat/livechat-public-docs/site/content/agent-app-widgets/widget-sdk.md

 ## Refresh the session ID

-Deletes the ID of the previous session and requests of a new one.
+Deletes the ID of the previous session and requests a new one.

 ```js
 LiveChat.refreshSessionId();